Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli.md

 ## Check that agents are running with Axway Central CLI

-After being authenticated to the platform with `axway auth login` command, run the following:
+After being authenticated to the platform with the `axway auth login` command, run the following:

-* `axway central get da` to get all Discovery Agent information.
+* `axway central get da` to get all Discovery Agent information
-* `axway central get ta` to get all Traceability Agent information.
+* `axway central get ta` to get all Traceability Agent information

 The STATUS column will help you identify which agent is running.